-The proposed concession agreement and the associated capital improvements consists of the issuance of a license to use and alter an existing structure involving negligible expansion of use.
-Therefore, Staff recommends that the Board of Recreation and Parks Commissioners determine that the project is categorically exempt from the provisions of the California Environmental Quality Act (CEQA) pursuant to Article III, Section 1, Class 1(1,14) of the City CEQA Guidelines and pursuant to Article 19, Section 15301 of California CEQA Guidelines.
-A Notice of Exemption will be filed with Los Angeles County Clerk upon approval of this report by the Board.
+Based in this information, staff recommends that the Board determines that it is categorically exempt from the provisions of the California Environmental Quality Act (CEQA) pursuant to Article III, Section 1, Class 14 of City CEQA Guidelines and Article 19, Section 15301 of California CEQA Guidelines.
+RAP Staff will file a Notice of Exemption with the Los Angeles County Clerk upon Board's approval.